 The tower base with 32 radials added each of length 45 feet.
 A DX Engineering radial plate is visible below the tower base plate.
 Above the tower base plate is an RCS-4 4-to-1 remote antenna switch modified to switch the Hy Tower across 3 segments of the 80 meters band with inductive loading.
 The manual for the Hy Tower recommends adding an inductor to load the antenna to use it on the CW band, but then the phone band has high VSWR.
 Here the RCS-4 antenna switch with some minor modifications of adding 2 inductors is used to allow remote switching of the inductive loading for 80 meters from the radio shack.

 The signal from the tower base is connected to the common input on the RCS-4, and output #3 connects to the vertical 80 meters copper antenna wire (pulled to the side by an insulator).
 The second insulator connected to a short rope is for mechanical support.
-Only wires connect to the center conductor of the coaxial connections on the RCS-4, and the RCS-4 switches inductors into the base of the Hy Tower antenna on the 80 meters antenna wire.
+Only wires connect to the center conductor of the coaxial connections on the RCS-4 (for the input and for output #3 – the other outputs are not connected externally to the RCS-4), and the RCS-4 switches inductors into the base of the Hy Tower antenna on the 80 meters antenna wire.

 VSWR plots using a nanoVNA for 80 meters for RCS-4 switch settings 1, 2 and 3.
 Most of the CW band is covered at close to 1.6 VSWR in switch position 1, and the entire phone band is covered at less than 2:1 by selecting switch position either 2 or 3, except for near 3.625 MHz the VSWR rises to about 2.25.